buluma/ansible-for-devops/deployments/README.md

 ## About the Author

-This project was created by [Michael Buluma](https://www.geerlingguy.co.ke/) as an example for [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This project was created by [Jeff Geerling](https://www.jeffgeerling.com/) as an example for [Ansible for DevOps](https://www.ansiblefordevops.com/).